 - products needed: steam mop, vacuum, carpet powder, laundry soap, carpet spot cleaner

 clean cabinets + appliances

 - use your all-purpose cleaner to wash all cabinets inside and out

-- use the same cleaner to wipe down all appliances like the fridge (inside and out), inside the dishwasher, inside the microwave, and oven.
+- use the same cleaner to wipe down all appliances like the fridge (inside and out), inside the dishwasher, microwave, and oven.
 For the oven, I also use a DIY soft scrub.
 Use a handheld steamer to clean extra greasy or dirty areas, then wipe with a microfiber cloth (link:

-- products needed: all-purpose cleaner, scrub brush, paper towel, microfiber towels, diy soft scrub, handheld steamer
+- products needed: all-purpose cleaner, scrub brush, paper towel, microfiber towels, DIY soft scrub, handheld steamer

 Need some cleaning supplies?
 Here are some of our favorites: